defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 addresses that receive lots of transactions are identifiable by the amount of data the detection server sends to them.

+Only the detection server observes this leakage, not a global passive adversary, because the detection server always sends detected transactions over a constant-bandwidth protocol (e.g. in fixed-sized packets sent at regular intervals).

 *Open Question:* Can we prove that this limitation applies to all possible protocols?